 Lodi Rules For Sustainable Winegrowing Certification Standards, Second Edition

 The Lodi Rules For Sustainable Winegrowing Certification Standards, Second Edition binder is your primary tool navigating the certification process.
 Getting your hands on this binder is the first step to becoming Lodi Rules certified.
 The binder is comprehensive and contains background on the program, instructions and resources, and most importantly it outlines all 101 standards.
 The binder is to be used in tandem with the Protected Harvest assessment website (see below).
-A print version of the binder can be requested by contacting Dr. Stephanie Bolton at email@example.com or (209) 367-4727.
-A digital version can be accessed from the link above (downloadable PDF formatted to be printed front-and-back).
+A print version of the binder can be requested by contacting Dr. Stephanie Bolton at firstname.lastname@example.org or (209) 367-4727.
+A digital version can be accessed here (downloadable PDF formatted to be printed front-and-back).

 Protected Harvest assessment website

 In addition to the Lodi Rules For Sustainable Winegrowing Certification Standards, Second Edition binder, Protected Harvest’s assessment website is an essential tool for Lodi Rules growers.
-The assessment site allows growers to submit your farming practices, which are reviewed by the auditor.
-All assessments must be completed using this on-line system, no paper assessments will be accepted.
+The assessment site allows growers to submit farming practices, which are reviewed by the auditor.
+All assessments must be completed using this on-line system – no paper assessments will be accepted.
 Log-in information is available from Protected Harvest after certification applications are submitted.

-2016 certification calendar
+2016 Certification calendar